 As of 2018, there are over 8,500 childcare provider homes and centers throughout Michigan, providing more than 42 million meals and snacks annually.
 Through learning safe practices, these providers can have a significant impact on the health of the children they care for every day.
 The lessons childcare providers learn through Safe Food = Healthy Kids can oftentimes carry over into the children’s home environment as well.

 The Safe Food = Healthy Kids workshop can count towards annual training hours for licensed childcare providers.
 This workshop is also an approved training of Great Start to Quality.
 This training is delivered via both online and in person.

-childcare providers trained through Safe Food = Healthy Kids since 2017.
+childcare providers trained through Safe Food = Healthy Kids from 2017-2020

 children served by childcare providers who have taken Safe Food = Healthy Kids.